Skip to content

 Name Type Required Default Description

-SourceAttributeId int Yes (CSAttribute set) The connected system attribute ID to use as the match source
+SourceAttributeId int Yes The Connected System attribute ID to use as the match source

 TargetMetaverseAttributeId int Yes The metaverse attribute ID to match against